XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 ## ConverterProperties

-Even though the first two parameters may differ in any of the method overloads, there is always the optional third parameter `ConverterProperties`.
+Through the various method overloads, you can specify a certain set of input parameter types, but there is always the optional third parameter `ConverterProperties`.
-This parameter contains the basic configuration options that most users will probably be satisfied with.
+This parameter contains the basic configuration options that allow users to customize handling of the input data in various ways.
-We will now elaborate on these options so that you can configure your html2pdf code.
+We will now elaborate on these options so that you can configure your html2pdf code for optimal results.

 ### baseUri